 - Region: Argentina, Australia, Brazil, China, Europe, Japan, Mexico, South Korea, Taiwan, United States

 The global minimally invasive spine surgery market (MIS) is considered by many to be the most exciting and controversial segment of the orthopedics industry.
 This market has traditionally been a segment of the orthopedics market but, due to rapid growth and large market size, many manufacturers view spine as a key business division separate from traditional orthopedics.

 The biggest limiting factor for the MIS device market is the complexity of the procedures and the skill required to master them.
 In particular, percutaneous techniques and, to a lesser extent, retractor techniques, are considered by many to be significantly more difficult to master than traditional open surgical methods.
 Older generations of doctors and surgeons are especially reluctant to switch to MIS, as it takes a considerable time investment to master the procedure.

-The fastest growing segment in the United States and European regions is the spine endoscopy segment.
+The fastest-growing segment in the United States and European regions are the spine endoscopy segment.
 This was the result of both endoscope and endoscope instrumentation sales.
 Spine endoscopes are visualization instruments that allow for an MIS approach to various procedures.
-By allowing direct visualization into the spinal canal, these endoscopes facilitate the investigation of nerve compression, inflammation, scarring or abnormalities in the spinal space.
-In recent years, technological advancements in digital imaging have led to the use of high definition (HD) cameras in conjunction with spine endoscopes.
+By allowing direct visualization into the spinal canal, these endoscopes facilitate the investigation of nerve compression, inflammation, scarring, or abnormalities in the spinal space.
+In recent years, technological advancements in digital imaging have led to the use of high-definition (HD) cameras in conjunction with spine endoscopes.
 This market is expected to see the highest CAGR overall.
 However, this segment also makes up by far the smallest in terms of procedures and unit sales.